Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 **Camera**

 The Camera provides the agent with either a grayscale or an RGB image of the game environment.
-It goes without saying that there's non-linear relationships between nearby pixels in an image.
+It goes without saying that there is a non-linear relationships between nearby pixels in an image.
 It is this intuition that helps form the basis of Convolutional Neural Networks (CNNs) and established the literature of designing networks that take advantage of these relationships between pixels.
 Following this established literature of CNNs on image based data, the MLAgent's Camera Sensor provides a means by which the agent can include high dimensional inputs (images) into its observation stream.
 However the Camera Sensor has its own drawbacks as well.
 * It requires render the scene and thus is computationally slower than alternatives that do not use rendering
 * It has yet been shown that the Camera Sensor can be used on a headless machine which means it is not yet possible (if at all) to train an agent on a headless infrastructure.